 Kids Talk

-Kids Talk allows children between the ages of 5 and 17 to be involved in the decision-making process in family law disputes.
+Kids Talk allows young people between the ages of 5 and 17 to be involved in the decision-making process as part of family dispute resolution, in family law disputes.

 What is Kids Talk?